Chapter 1: Introductions

 Ice’s influence

-A quick view of the Bronze and Iron Age
+A quick history of the British Isles

 For the next 3000 years it will be very difficult to pinpoint the location and activities of our ancestors.
 Therefore, I would like to highlight a few key events in the Isles:

-• 245 CE – Saxons raid the southeast coast of England.
+- 245 CE – Saxons raid the southeast coast of England.

-• 449 CE – Hengest – Saxon Leader, arrives in England.
+- 449 CE – Hengest – Saxon Leader, arrives in England.

-• 793 CE – Viking raids begin.
+- 793 CE – Viking raids begin.

-• 843 CE – Birth of the kingdom of Scotland, uniting the Picts and the Scots.
+- 843 CE – Birth of the kingdom of Scotland, uniting the Picts and the Scots.

-• 878 CE – more Viking raids though the Vikings were defeated.
+- 878 CE – more Viking raids though the Vikings were defeated.

-• 980 CE – for the next 100 years the Danish continued invading until Anglo-Saxon kings paid them for “security.”
+- 980 CE – for the next 100 years the Danish continued invading until Anglo-Saxon kings paid them for “security.”

-• 1066 CE – William the Conqueror defeated King Harold at Hastings ending Anglo Saxon rule and creating a Norman regime.
+- 1066 CE – William the Conqueror defeated King Harold at Hastings ending Anglo Saxon rule and creating a Norman regime.

-[1] Assuming a new generation very 25 years
+[1] Assuming a new generation very 25 years.
+Note, Eve will be discussed in books 2 and 3.

 [2] Every male has a separate yDNA and a mtDNA haplogroup.
 Women only have mtDNA haplogroups as they do not have yDNA